mmoner93/DL2020-Image-Captioning/README.md

  - squeeze
  - dense (not tested)

-Line 618 -> change number of epochs
+Line 618 -> change number of epochs (default 100 epochs (101 so last iter is also saved)).

 ##